cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 on my leadership skills were from Udacity.
 You'll start to see their responses from here on below.)

-While I was at Udacity, I worked alongside very creative and talented people to build online class experiences that make me proud.
+<span id="udacity-relationships" /> While I was at Udacity, I worked alongside
+very creative and talented people to build online class experiences that make me proud.
 Making a class at Udacity required that people from multiple disciplines work together closely and communicate clearly.
 We had engineers and subject matter experts who would set curricula and goals, we had educators who would turn curricula into lesson plans with exercises and projects, and we had a video production team who would turn lesson plans into accessible content online.
 For most of the classes I made, I was both the teacher in the middle of the process and an engineer writing curricula.

+I loved that I got paid to be as creative as I could be, all while using my love for teaching to spread my love for engineering.

 Here are a few random sample videos from the classes I helped teach.